Grants

 Apply

-Applications are now open for ISBW15&WSC2024 to support participation in the event in Napoli, for students and early carrier scientists (within 5 years from the PhD), and for participants from low and lower-middle-income economies.
+Applications are now closed for ISBW15&WSC2024 to support participation in the event in Napoli, for students and early carrier scientists (within 5 years from the PhD), and for participants from low and lower-middle-income economies.

 Travel awards will cover full registration fee for students and participants from low and lower-middle-income economies, and half regular registration fee for early carrier scientists.